 Managed Security Service Provider (MSSP) is a mouthful, kind of like NECCO (New England Confectionery Company) but way more useful.
 Despite the practicality of managed security service providers, many people don’t actually know what they do or how much easier they could make your life.
 Thankfully, at RSI Security, we are security experts of all things complicated, especially relating to security and technology.

-In this article we will take you through what MSSP programs do, how managed IT services function and whether or not your company would be improved by utilizing such services.
+In this article we will take you through what MSSP programs do, how remote IT security or managed IT services function and whether or not your company would be improved by utilizing such services.
 In 2019, cybersecurity services can no longer be overlooked.
 The damage done by cyber attacks to companies, big and small, can be catastrophic, even fatal to a business.

-However, that doesn’t mean that every managed security service provider or other managed service outsourcing are worthy investments.
+However, that doesn’t mean that every managed security service provider or remote IT security services are worthy investments.
 Understanding what their role is and how they can best advance your agenda is the key to getting the most out of your MSSP program.

 What Are Managed Security Service Providers?